Nexus Methodist Church

 The Sunday School

 The room under the church was used as a schoolroom, with separate entrances for girls and boys.
 In 1817 there were 414 children in the Sunday School and 82 teachers, but each week some of them were out teaching ‘in the villages’.
 Teaching included spelling, writing and reading.
 From about 1851 until 1935 the younger boys from Kingswood School attended the morning service, sitting in the gallery.
-They were often regarded as a nuisance as their behavior was not what church members expected!
+They were often regarded as a nuisance as their behaviour was not what church members expected!

 Claremont Primitive Methodist Chapel